Kevin Paffrath

-Kevin Paffrath (born January 28, 1992; also known as Meet Kevin), is an American YouTuber, landlord, investment advisor, and real estate broker.
+Kevin Paffrath (born January 28, 1992), also known as Meet Kevin, is an American YouTuber, landlord, real estate broker, and entrepreneur.
+He has been a licensed investment advisor since September 2022 but states that he does not give personalized financial advice through his videos.
 In 2019, he was described by Curbed as a "landlord influencer".
-Paffrath was a Democratic candidate to replace Gavin Newsom in the unsuccessful 2021 California gubernatorial recall election.
+Paffrath was a Democratic candidate to replace fellow Democrat Gavin Newsom in the unsuccessful 2021 California gubernatorial recall election, winning 9.6% of the vote.

 Personal life

 Paffrath was born in Germany on January 28, 1992.
 His parents immigrated from Wuppertal to the United States when he was 18 months old, and his parents divorced when he was six years old.
 As a teenager, Paffrath initially wanted to work in law enforcement, and participated in a law enforcement explorer program, in which he rode along with police officers and learned about the career.
-While on a high school trip to Paris, Paffrath met his future wife, Lauren.
+While on a high school trip to Paris, Paffrath met his future wife, Lauren Stewart.
 In the summer before his senior year of high school, Paffrath moved to California to live with Lauren and her family, while finishing high school at Buena High School.
 Lauren's parents worked in real estate, and Paffrath became interested in the field.

 Paffrath attended Ventura College, and then the University of California, Los Angeles.
 At UCLA, he studied economics, accounting, and political science.

-Kevin and Lauren Paffrath have two sons.
+Kevin and Lauren Paffrath have two sons, two twin daughters, and triplets (two identical girls and one boy).
+The last 5 were carried by surrogate.
 Lauren, who began to manage properties when she was 18 years old, works as a property manager for The Paffrath Organization.
 As of May 2021, the Paffraths live in Ventura, California.